Post-withdrawal disbursements — where is my financial aid?By : Kim Murphy | September 13, 2019

-This article will explain when withdrawn students are eligible to receive a PWD of federal financial aid, and the process for disbursing those funds.
+This article will explain when withdrawn students may be eligible to receive a PWD of federal financial aid, and the process for disbursing those funds.

-A PWD is offered to you — or your parent in the case of a Parent PLUS loan — if, prior to withdrawing, you earned more federal financial aid than was disbursed.
+A PWD is offered to you — or your parent in the case of a Parent PLUS loan — if, prior to withdrawing, you earned more federal financial aid than was disbursed for the payment period.
 The amount earned is determined as part of the required federal Return of Title IV Funds calculation.

 The conditions and limitations for a PWD are the same as those for a late disbursement, with some additions.

-- Second or subsequent disbursements of Direct Loan funds unless you’ve successfully completed your loan period.
+- Second or subsequent disbursements of Direct Loan funds unless the student successfully completed the loan period.

-The University is required to contact students eligible for a PWD prior to making any disbursements.
-You have the opportunity to accept or decline federal financial aid as part of a PWD.
+You can accept or decline federal financial aid as part of a PWD.
+The University is required to contact students eligible for a PWD of loan funds prior to making any disbursements.

 A PWD of federal grant funds for open charges only does not require your acceptance.
 The University is required, however, to obtain your permission to credit your account with federal grant funds in excess of open charges.

-The University must disburse a PWD of federal financial aid loan funds within 180 days after the date of the University’s determination of the withdrawal.
+The University must disburse a PWD of federal financial aid funds within 180 days of the date of the University’s determination of the withdrawal.